Afghanistan: Debacle for Germany's intelligence services | DW | 19.08.2021

 Former BND intelligence officer Gerhard Conrad had an answer to that question when he appeared on Germany's public broadcaster ARD shortly after the Taliban takeover of Kabul.
 Intelligence services, he said, must have a strong presence on the ground.
 Which was, he argued, apparently not the case in Afghanistan.
 When one side gets the feeling that it can "go on a victory march," then that is precisely what it will do: "At least, that is what you have to expect," he said.

-So, it looks very much as if Conrad's former employer failed to pick up on what was really bubbling under in Afghanistan.
+So, it looks very much as if Conrad's former employer failed to pick up on what was really bubbling under the surface in Afghanistan.

 Andre Hahn of the socialist Left Party is, like Grötsch, a member of the Parliamentary Oversight Panel.
 Speaking to DW, he accused the intelligence agencies of gross negligence.
 "The people at the BND appeared to have relied entirely on information from US sources," he said.

 And once the American withdrawal began, what intelligence there had been dried up.
-Of course, an angry Andre Hahn asks: "What do you have an intelligence service for?"
+An angry Andre Hahn asks: "What do you have an intelligence service for?"

 "Afghans do not fight for losers," says Koehler.